segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 into `x`, and taking out those `y`'s from `x`.
 What remains is `x % y`.
 - `x * (y + z)`: Parentheses used for precedence; think PEMDAS from high school algebra.
-Normally multiplication has higher precedence than addition, but here we do `y + z` before multiplying by `x`.
+Normally multiplication has higher precedence than addition, but here we do `y + z` before multiplying by `x` because of the parentheses.

-Type the following:
+Type the following in your script:

 ```python
 # Add